2sic/2sxc-docs/2sxc Docs Generator/how-to/dynamic-code/object-app.md

 # App / @App object in Razor

-This document has been moved to @NetCode.DynamicCode.App
+This document has been moved to NetCo[](xref:NetCode.DynamicCode.App)